ellu3068/Recommendation-system-for-online-purchases/README.md

 # Recommendation-system-for-online-purchases
 In this project, Elasticsearch was used to build a recommendation system for an online retail company.
+All code was saved in the _Recommendation-system-for-online-purchases.ipynb_ within the folder.

 The inspiration is drawn from this article (building something similar for ingredients in recipes): [A recommender system for ingredients in recipes](https://qbox.io/blog/building-simple-recommender-systems-for-elasticsearch-1)